ziqi-wlb/VeOmni/README.md

     --train.global_batch_size GLOBAL_BATCH_SIZE \
 ```

-Here is an end-to-end workflow for preparing a subset of the fineweb dataset, continue training an qwen2_5 model with sequence parallel 2 for 20 steps, and than merge the global_step_10 distributed checkpoint to hf weight by ByteCheckpoint.
+Here is an end-to-end workflow for preparing a subset of the fineweb dataset, continuing training a qwen2_5 model with sequence parallel 2 for 20 steps, and then merging the global_step_10 distributed checkpoint to hf weight by ByteCheckpoint.

-- Download fineweb dataset
+1. Download fineweb dataset

 ```shell
 python3 scripts/download_hf_data.py \
   --repo_id HuggingFaceFW/fineweb \